 After draining or restarting the spa

-If you change the water or if your spa has been off for a while, it is possible that biofilm has developed in the piping.
-It is therefore necessary to start with a cleaning using the Ahh Some to remove it.
+If you're changing the water or if your spa has been off for a while, it is possible that biofilm has developed in the piping.
+You must therefore start with a cleaning using the Ahh Some to remove it.
 You can find the instructions on how to remove biofilm right here!
 It also explains how to make sure it doesn't come back (cause no one likes biofilm).

 Start by adding non-Chlorine Shock, at a rate of 15g per cubic meter of water.
-The latter will eliminate the bacteria present in the water.
+This will eliminate the bacteria present in the water.

-Then add the bromine at the rate of two tablets permanently in the basket of your skimmer (there must always be two tablets, replace them once they're fully dissolved), or use the tablet diffuser that you have to fill with tablets, and adjust for a slow diffusion.
-To do this, refer to the instructions provided with the diffuser
+Then add 2 tablets of bromine to the basket of your skimmer (there must always be two tablets, replace them once they're fully dissolved), or use the tablet diffuser that you have to fill with tablets, and adjust for a slow diffusion.
+To do this, refer to the instructions provided with the diffuser.

-It will also be necessary to add a dose of non-Chlorine Shock after you use your spa, to eliminate bacteria, perspiration and other organic matter brought in by swimmers.
+We highly recommend that you add a dose of non-Chlorine Shock after you use your spa, to eliminate bacteria, perspiration and other organic matter brought in by swimmers.

 Ideally, you should check your free bromine level once a week, just before swimming.
 This rate must be between 2 and 6 ppm.
-Two methods of measuring the free bromine level are possible: with strips (fast, but imprecise) or with an test kit containing DPD1 tablets.
+There are two methods for measuring the free bromine levels: with strips (fast, but imprecise) or with an test kit containing DPD1 tablets.
 We recommend the latter method instead.

 "Shock" your water regularly

 The use of shocking agents is important, since bromine will act against bacteria each time the spa is used, but it will gradually become saturated (free bromine will react with the bacteria to form combined bromine instead, which is less effective).
 Shocking with non-Clorine shock the water will partially reverse the reaction and "release" the free bromine.